National Spiritualist Association of Churches: Publications

-Spotlight Magazine is a "magazine for children of all ages" published by the NSAC.
+The organization has also published Spotlight Magazine, a "magazine for children of all ages" published by the NSAC.
 Started in 1945 by Rev. Elsie Bunts of the Spot Light Parent and Teacher's Club of Michigan, it was published monthly for two years.
 In 1947, it became the official publication of the Lyceum and was issued ten times per year.
 The magazine contains articles and puzzles aimed both to educate and entertain.